Home Marriage Page 17

 1. Proof of Marriage:

-– A marriage certificate is a legal document that serves as evidence of a valid marriage.
-It is recognized by government agencies, financial institutions, and other entities as proof of the couple’s legal union.
+– A marriage certificate serves as legal proof of a marital union.
+It is a document recognized by government agencies, financial institutions, and other entities as evidence of the couple’s legal status.

 2. Name Change:

-– For individuals opting to change their last names after marriage, the marriage certificate is a crucial document.
+– For individuals choosing to change their last names after marriage, the marriage certificate is a critical document.
 It provides the legal basis for updating identification, such as driver’s licenses and Social Security records.

 3. Family Planning: